Morr0/Project-Blog/README.md

     - Like posts []
     - Floating like button on the left with the number of likes []
     - Editable labels(change name on double clicking with a dialog) []
+    - Make date in the viewer's country format []

 ## 1.3 Targets:
     - Secure calling the backend []